AmiraDeriny/Data-Science-Portofolio/README.md

 ## Data-Science-Portofolio
-Here you can find data science projects done by me for academic, self learning, and hobby purposes.
+Here you can find Data Science projects done by me for academic, self learning, and hobby purposes.

 [Project 1: Disney Trends Analysis](https://github.com/AmiraDeriny/Data-Science-Portofolio/blob/main/Disney%20Trends%20Analysis.ipynb)
 <br/>**ML with Logistic Regression Modelling** Should Disney movies make more Action as well as Adventure movies?